yiqiW0218/CIND820PROJECT/README.md

 ## 2.1 Collaborative Filtering Model

 I use Python library Surprise (SVD, SVDpp, KNNBasic) to find the best collaborative filtering model based on RMSE, MAE, and Fit time.

+## 2.2 Content-based Filtering Model

+### 2.2.1 Data Implement

+1. The data type of attributes column is the dictionary, and its values have three types which are True/False/None, text, and sub-dictionary(with values of True/False/None).
+Classify the key value by its value type.

+2. Check and normalize the text string value and get attribute_text_lst.

+3. Re-built attributes features, for example, keep the key value if the value is True.
+When the value is text, combine key value and formatted text.
+Then get new_attributes

+4. Combine new_attributes and categories into combined_features

+Use CountVectorizer's fit.tranform from sklearn.feature_extraction module to extract features and count the number of texts and store transformed matrix count_matrix into an array.
+Then calculate the cos θ for the two vectors in the count_matrix by cosine_similarity from sklearn.metrics.pairwise module to get a cosine_sim matrix, which is a numpy array consists of cosine similarity between each restaurants.

+### 2.2.2 Model Evaluation

+Use KFold from sklearn.model_selection module to split the dataset into 10 consecutive folds for train/test sets, and then calculate MAE and RMSE on each test set to get the average value and standard deviation.

+Use time module to calculate trainning and test time.

+## 2.3 Weighted Hybrid Filtering Model

+### 2.3.1 Data Implement

+1. Use SVD model to train the whole dataset and calculate the average predicted rating on each restaurant, which is set as the prediction score of collaborative filtering.

+2. Use the prediction scores of content-based filtering which is calculated in section 2.2.

+### 2.3.2 Model Evaluation

+Use KFold from sklearn.model_selection module to split the dataset into 10 consecutive folds for train/test sets, and then calculate MAE and RMSE on each test set to get the average value and standard deviation.

+Use time module to calculate trainning and test time.